-The freedom to develop her creativity and shape unique garments led her to become a slow fashion design entrepreneur.
-She professionalised in drapery and asymmetry with dominantly black garments in her collections.
-Over the past few years, she specialised in costume designs for dance performers and designed a range of commissioned collections.
+The freedom to develop her creativity and create unique garments led her to become a slow fashion design entrepreneur.
+She professionalized in drapery and asymmetry with dominantly black garments in her collections.
+Over the past few years, she specialized in costume designs for dance performers and has designed a range of commissioned collections.
 Every garment is designed and handmade by her or an intern in her atelier.

-At Atelier Manusama conscious art, fashion and costume design are the core elements of her craft.
+At Manusama Nuance conscious art/fashion and costume design are the core elements of her craft.

 Mirjam Manusama is also known as a visual artist and Yoni Art workshop facilitator.
 Motivated by her personal experiences, Mirjam uses her intuitive art as a means to inspire and transmute themes like femininity and guide women through drawing and reflection.

 With her label Manusama Nuance, Mirjam’s aims are to highlight craftsmanship and high-quality fashion while embracing comfort and meaningful clothing while leaving a positive impact.